designstem/projects/colorblindness/index.md

   ~Take a digital camera, e.g. the camera of your mobile phone, and go on a photo safari of your everyday life.~

-  ~**Take pictures of objects, packagings, posters, signs, magazines, websites, texts etc. that you come across throughout your day.
-Only choose things which convey information.**~
+  ~**Take at least five pictures** of objects, packagings, posters, signs, magazines, websites, texts etc. that you come across throughout your day, where color is used in plenty.
+Only choose items which convey information.~

-  ~Take at least **five different pictures**.
-You will need them for the next task.~
+  ~**You will the pictures for the next task.
+So don't skip it!**~🧐
   <!-- </div> -->

 </section>